-Laboratory Response Network (LRN) is the nation's laboratory emergency response system for biological, chemical and radiological threats and other public emergencies such as natural disasters.
-Founded by APHL, the Centers for Disease Control and Prevention and the Federal Bureau of Investigation in 1999 to improve US readiness for bioterrorism, the LRN remains a valuable resource for law enforcement and public health officials.
+The LRN is the nation's laboratory emergency response system for biological, chemical and radiological threats and other public emergencies such as natural disasters.
+Founded in 1999 by APHL, CDC and the FBI to improve US readiness for bioterrorism, the LRN remains a valuable resource for law enforcement and public health officials.
 It links local, state and federal public health laboratories with sentinel clinical, food, veterinary, environmental and agricultural laboratories; and military and international laboratory centers.

-Over time, the Department of Defense has become an LRN stakeholder, joining in strategic planning and supporting LRN biological response activities, notably the 2014 response to the outbreak of Ebola.
+Over time, the US Department of Defense has become an LRN stakeholder, joining in strategic planning and supporting LRN biological response activities, notably the 2014 response to the outbreak of Ebola.

-APHL & the LRN
+APHL Continues to Support the LRN

 APHL supports the LRN through training, quality improvement initiatives, surge capacity and exercise planning, policy development and fostering of partnerships.
 The association supports the following activities:

--Plans and convenes the biennial LRN National Meeting to provide LRN stakeholders with current information on preparedness collaborations and emerging technologies, share model practices, discuss solutions to ongoing challenges, address training needs and explore the future of the LRN to stay ahead of threats
+Plans and convenes the biennial LRN National Meeting to provide LRN stakeholders with current information on preparedness collaborations and emerging technologies, share model practices, discuss solutions to ongoing challenges, address training needs and explore the future of the LRN to stay ahead of threats

--Assists in planning the biannual LRN Conventional Methods courses, training 32 laboratorians per year in classical microbiological detection techniques
+Assists in planning the biannual LRN Conventional Methods courses, training 32 laboratorians per year in classical microbiological detection techniques

--Assists laboratories in equipment procurement for various multi-center validation studies to improve technology in the LRN
+Assists laboratories in equipment procurement for various multi-center validation studies to improve technology in the LRN

--Convenes biannual in-person meetings of the LRN Operational Workgroup and the LRN Joint Leadership Committee to discuss strategic planning and operations.
+Convenes biannual in-person meetings of the LRN Operational Workgroup and the LRN Joint Leadership Committee to discuss strategic planning and operations.

-- Further standardized testing capabilities
+Further standardized testing capabilities

-- Supported quality improvements initiatives
+Supported quality improvements initiatives

-- Expanded existing capabilities for biothreat agent and emerging infectious disease testing
+Expanded existing capabilities for biothreat agent and emerging infectious disease testing

 Federal Investment in LRN